xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Task Configuration/Data Synchronization task configuration/Script Mode Configuration.md

 **Note:**

 -   Some data source data integration does not support test connectivity.
-For more information on data source test connectivity, see[Data Source testing connectivity](intl.en-US/User Guide/Data Integration/Data source configuration/Data Source testing connectivity.md#).
+For more information on data source test connectivity, see [Data Source testing connectivity](intl.en-US/User Guide/Data Integration/Data source configuration/Data Source testing connectivity.md#).
 -   Many times, data sources are created locally and cannot be connected without a public network IP or network.
-In this case, testing connectivity at the time of configuration of the data source fails directly, data Integration supports adding[Concepts](../../../../intl.en-US/Product Introduction/Concepts.md#) to address this type of network inaccessibility, however, when creating a new synchronization task, you can only select Script Mode \(because the network is not connected, information such as table structure cannot be obtained in wizard mode \).
+In this case, testing connectivity at the time of configuration of the data source fails directly, data Integration supports adding [Concepts](../../../../intl.en-US/Product Introduction/Concepts.md#) to address this type of network inaccessibility, however, when creating a new synchronization task, you can only select Script Mode \(because the network is not connected, information such as table structure cannot be obtained in wizard mode \).

 ## Create a synchronization task and the synchronization task reader {#section_tfn_1kc_p2b .section}